weewx/weewx/docs_src/custom/introduction.md

         <td>
 Introduced with WeeWX V3.9, this report generates a single HTML file with day, week, month and year "to-date" summaries, as well as the plot images to go along with them.
-Buttons select which time scale the user wants.
+Buttons select which timescale the user wants.
 It also generates HTML files with more details on celestial bodies and statistics.
 Also generates NOAA monthly and yearly summaries.
         </td>